-Is oatmeal any good as a survival food?
-Yes, it sure is!
+Yes, oatmeal is a great survival food!
 Oatmeal is filling, tastes good, very nutritious, and has a long shelf life.
-It has a few drawbacks: it needs a significant amount of water or liquid for most preparations, and is a favorite of many pests, meaning you’ll need to take pains to protect it.
+It has a few drawbacks: it needs lots of water or liquid for most preparations, and is a favorite of many pests.

 Aside from all of this, oatmeal is a great staple and a worthy choice for a survival food.

 If oatmeal is one of your favorites or you are simply interested in bulking up your survival food stores, keep reading to get more details on where oatmeal might fit into your plans, and what special considerations you’ll need to take into account.

 You can do a lot worse than oatmeal as a breakfast food or an ingredient for other dishes.
 Oatmeal is packed with vitamins and minerals, is very low in fat and sugar, and even contains some protein.